-Students who remain in financial arrears at end of Level IV will not be permitted to sit for final examinations for completion of courses until final payment is made.
+Students who remain in financial arrears at the end of Level IV will have not successfully met all objectives and will not be permitted to graduate until final payment is made.

 FINANCIAL AID:

 The Practical Nursing Program of the Wilkes-Barre Area Career & Technical Center is approved by the U.S. Dept. of Education for participation in Financial Aid Programs.
 Financial Aid, available for qualified applicants, is available via the PELL Grant Program, Federal Direct Loans.
 Aid is based on need, which is calculated by the Financial Aid Officer of the Wilkes-Barre Area Career & Technical Center.
 Financial need has no bearing on admission to the Practical Nursing Program of the Wilkes-Barre Area Career & Technical Center.